Exploring canyons in glassy energy landscapes using metadynamics: The MIMSE Algorithm

 In conventional metadynamics, the bias radius is smaller than the separation between neighboring ISes, leading to basin filling and exhaustive enumeration of minima \cite{Laio2002, MetadynamicsKushima2009}.
-Here, we use larger bias radii, such that when a bias is added, many ISes within $\mathcal{U}_\sigma$ of $\underaccent{\bar}{\mathbf{r}}_\text{m}$ are also covered by that bias, effectively forcing the system over their associated nearby energy barriers.
-Values of $\mathcal{U}_\sigma$ and $\mathcal{U}_0$ that lead to efficient landscape descent in energy are found by manual `tuning' using a divide and conquer-\textit{like} approach, see \Cref{secApp:methods}.
+Here, we use larger bias radii, such that when a bias is added, many ISes within $\mathcal{U}_\sigma$ of $\underaccent{\bar}{\mathbf{r}}_\text{m}$ are covered by that bias, effectively forcing the system over their associated nearby energy barriers.
+Values of $\mathcal{U}_\sigma$ and $\mathcal{U}_0$ that lead to efficient landscape descent in energy are found by manual `tuning' using a divide and conquer-like approach, see \hyperref[sec:Methods]{Methods}.
 For computational efficiency, a $3N$-dimensional neighbor list is maintained to track the different biases affecting the system at its current $3N$-dimensional position.
 In practice, we find that reasonably `old' biases can often be retired without difficulty, keeping computational and memory costs manageable.
-Additional details of the algorithm are provided in \Cref{secApp:methods}.
+Additional details of the algorithm are provided in \hyperref[sec:Methods]{Methods}.

+As the algorithm proceeds, we distinguish among the minima encountered and store and analyze the subset which lie outside the bias potentials, which also correspond to physical inherent structures (ISes) of the unbiased energy landscape.
+As we will primarily report below, this approach consistently yields ISes in glassy landscapes.